 Registering as a charity

 Some incorporated clubs and most companies are also charitable.
 If you are considering seeking charitable status, then visit the website of the regulator for charities in England and Wales, the Charity Commission.
-Also read our comprehensive document outlining what it means to register as a charity.
-Simply click here.
+Also read our comprehensive document outlining what it means to register as a charity here

-For more in-detail information, the ASA has produced a series of documents on registering and running a charitable club:
+For more in-depth information, the ASA has produced a series of documents on registering and running a charitable club:

-UPDATE: The Charities Act 2011, has now come into force.
-This large Act of Parliament brings together a number of charity related laws and consolidates them in a single comprehensive act.
+The Charities Act 2011 brings together a number of charity related laws and consolidates them in a single comprehensive act.
 The Charities Act is available here.
-Reference should therefore be made to the Charities Act 2011 in document prepared on or after its date of implementation (14 March 2012)

 Constituting as a charitable incorporated organisation (“CIO”)